Office Email: email@example.com

 4. Review Veterans’ Benefits

-- Please note – paperwork for veterans’ benefits may take four or more weeks to process.
+- Veterans’ benefits may take four or more weeks to process, so begin the process early.

 5. If you Need to Change your Start Date?